sdebacker/TypiCMS/readme.md

 ### Configuration

 1. Set available locales and default locale in app/config/app.php
-2. Cache driver is set to memcached, you can change it to apc in app/config/cache.php
+2. Cache driver is set to memcached, you can change it to another taggable cache system such as redis in app/config/cache.php

 ## Modules